 Many of these houses still bear their original names, often with the years in which they were built.
-Only a few of these names are still used in official documents such as the electoral register.
+Only a few of these names are still used in official documents.

 In 1917 the Borough of Stafford was extended to include nearly all of these houses.
-A boundary post at the junction of Greensome Lane and the main road still marks the western extent of the town.
-This remained the boundary with Seighford civil parish until 2003.
+A boundary post at the junction of Greensome Lane and the main road still marks what remained the boundary with Seighford civil parish until 2003.

 From this small community at least ten men went to war between 1914 and 1918 never to return, or to come back so severely wounded that they died later.

 If a similar proportion of today’s population of Doxey were to die in some tragic calamity, the total would exceed 50 -- even allowing for the fact that more people live longer and are over the age of eligibility for military service.

 Some of those who fell in the Great War are commemorated on the war memorial erected in St Chad’s Church, Seighford, in 1919.